 The Elizabethan sonnet, based on the Italian sonnets of Petrarch, Guido Cavalcanti, Dante and their progeny, was generally a poetic love letter whose reader was the subject of the poem.
 The standard form featured fourteen lines in iambic pentameter, consisting of three rhymed quatrains (rhyming a-b-a-b, c-d-c-d and e-f-e-f) ending with a heroic couplet (g-g).
 There were many variations to the standard form, chiefly in the rhyme scheme, but also in the way the rhythm was altered by use of enjambments and the introduction of trochees, spondees, dactyls and anapests.
 Another variation was the Alexandrine sonnet in hexameter, rather than pentameter.
 The Elizabethans also loved to indulge in wordplay, puns and poetic conceits, where simile and metaphor were used to compare and contrast (and thereby wed) disparate subject matter.
 The conceptual framework was to develop an “argument” by setting forth the facts, usually biased in favor of the writer’s point of view, and pose a conclusion in the couplet.

 In “Social Intercourse,” the play on the words “arms” and “armory,” the idea of tears being used as a weapon (“dripping violence”) and “herald to hostility,” and the lover’s “arms at ease” serving as “ambassadors of love,” even the saucy pun on “peace,” are poetic devices that the sonneteers might have used.
 The form itself forced me to think in terms of the poetic conceits that would develop the theme of the poem in the manner of the Elizabethans.
 The stream of thought is linear, but still allows for creative leaps of the imagination that spur a reader’s continued interest.
 Even though I did not strictly observe the form with three perfectly enclosed quatrains (the traditional form from which English writers also departed on occasion), the sonnet form forced me to forge my ideas in a novel way that I had not previously experienced.
-What I learned was how hard it was to do this and still sound reasonably competent.
+What I learned was how hard it was to make the verse satisfy the demands of formality while still normalizing the expression.

 Later, I tried another form, iambic pentameter quatrains with couplet rhymes, again, a difficult form to work with in a “modern” voice.
-Free verse has become such a standard of expression that anything with a regular rhythm and rhyme is going to sound somewhat stilted and old-fashioned.
+Free verse has become such a standard of expression that anything with a regular rhythm and rhyme, unless you are a master like Robert Frost, is going to sound somewhat stilted and old-fashioned.
 Nevertheless, I wanted to treat the Narcissus theme in connection with our passing into old age, a variation of Thomas Wyatt’s famous “They flee from me that sometime did me seek,” where Narcissus as an old man (I am not there yet, but expect someday I will be) is staring into the mirror and reacting to what he sees.
 The poem, though, is addressed to the reader as much as to himself:

 Narcissus at 80